daltonj/treccastweb/2021/baselines/Readme.md

 ## Baseline Rewriter Policy

-We use a [T5 model trained on the CANARD dataset](https://huggingface.co/castorini/t5-base-canard) to generate our baseline automatic rewrites.
+We use the [T5 model trained on the CANARD dataset](https://huggingface.co/castorini/t5-base-canard) to generate our baseline automatic rewrites.

 For a given query in a topic, the rewrite context consists of all queries from previous turns (turn `1` to turn `n-1`) and the passages from the last three turns (turn `n-3` to turn `n-1`).